Oussama-ay/Oussama-ay/README.md

 ## 📚 Learning Journey

-- 📖 Currently reading: "The C Programming Language" by K&R
+- 📖 Currently reading: C From Theory to Practice
 - 🏫 Studying at: 1337 Coding School (42 Network)
 - 🌟 Next goal: Dive deeper into data structures and algorithms